Swindon Town F.C.: Statistics and records

 John Trollope holds the record for Swindon Town appearances, having played 889 first-team matches between 1960 and 1980.
 Trollope also holds the English Football League Record of most appearances by a player at one club, having played in 770 League games.
 Central defender Maurice Owen comes second, having played 601 times.
 The record for a goalkeeper is held by Sam Burton, who is third with 509 appearances.

 Harry Morris holds all of Swindon's goal records, having scored 229 goals for the club between 1926 and 1933.
 Harold Fleming is second with 203, with Don Rogers third with 178.
 Morris scored the most goals in a season with 48 during 1926–27, 47 of which were in League games which is another club record.
 The most goals scored by an individual is also held by Morris and Keith East, who have both scored 5 against League opposition (Morris having achieved this in 1926 and 1930).

-The highest attendance at the County Ground of 32,000 was recorded on 15 January 1972 in a FA Cup Third Round match against Arsenal.
+The highest attendance at the County Ground of 32,000 was recorded on 15 January 1972 in a FA Cup third round match against Arsenal.
 The capacity of the ground is now 15,728 so it is unlikely that this record will be broken in the foreseeable future.

 Swindon Town have also set records in English football, being the second team (after York City in 1983–84) to score over 100 points in the League when they became Fourth Division champions in 1985–86.
 The total of 102 that the club scored has since been beaten.
 They also hold the Premier League record for most goals conceded in a season, 100 in 1993–94, though several teams have finished with a lower points tally.

 On 20 February 2007 the club played in a landmark League game away to Barnet, a 1–0 loss.
-The completion of this match meant that Swindon had, during their history, played a League game at home and away against every team who, in the 2006–07 season and 2011–12 season, were in the Premier League, Championship, League One and League Two.
+The completion of this match meant that Swindon had, during their history, played a League game at home and away against every team who, in the 2006–07 season, 2011–12 season and 2019–20 season, were in the Premier League, Championship, League One and League Two but not the National League.